 - Ice Palace

-- The previous use of the Palace Roller Rink on Roosevelt Boulevard in Philadelphia.
+- The Ice Palace is now the Palace Roller Rink on Roosevelt Boulevard in Philadelphia.

 - Melody Brook Ice Skating Center in Colmar, PA